AkihaTatsu/Image-Crawler-Utils/README.md

 ## About

 A **rather customizable** image crawler structure, designed to download images with their information using multi-threading method.
-This GIF depicts a sample run of the [example](examples/example.py):
+This GIF depicts a sample run:

 ![](docs/example.gif)